-Six districts are defined in the MRCCA Rules, based on the natural and built character of different areas of the river corridor.
+Six districts are defined in the MRCCA rules, based on the natural and built character of different areas of the river corridor.
 In addition to the state-mandated districts, the City of Saint Paul has identified four reaches to guide future land use and development within its river corridor.

 There are four key locations with potential conflicts between the MRCCA Districts, the Future Land Use districts and/or zoning.
-These are areas where Saint Paul will need to a strike a balance between the economic and social benefits of redevelopment and the natural, cultural and recreational resources of the Mississippi River.
-The City will utilize the criteria provided in the MRCCA Rules to evaluate potential visual impacts of additional height and if/when mitigation is needed.
-In some cases, the City may pursue flexibility in building height and/or district designation in the MRCCA ordinance.
+These are areas where Saint Paul may pursue flexibility in building height and/or district designation in the MRCCA ordinance.

-- Ford Site The underlying zoning districts (F2 Residential Mixed Low, F3 Residential Mixed Mid, F5 Business Mixed and F6 Gateway) allow building heights 7-17' taller than those permitted in the CA-RTC and CA-UM districts. - 2.
-Shepard Davern The CA-RTC district allows heights of up to 48' with a Conditional Use Permit (CUP), whereas the underlying zoning of T3 allows heights of up to 55' without a CUP. - 3.
-West Side Flats The CA-UM district allows maximum heights of 65' without a CUP, while the underlying zoning of T3M (West Side Flats Master Plan) allows building heights of 75' as-of-right and up to 90' with a CUP.

-4. Pig's Eye - The area just northwest of Pig's Eye Lake is designated as CA-ROS in the Rules, but industrial on the City's Future Land Use Map.
+- Ford Site The underlying zoning districts (F2 Residential Mixed Low, F3 Residential Mixed Mid, F5 Business Mixed and F6 Gateway) allow building heights 7-17' taller than those permitted in the CA-RTC and CA-UM districts. - Shepard Davern The CA-RTC district allows heights of up to 48' with a Conditional Use Permit (CUP), whereas the underlying zoning of T3 allows heights of up to 55' without a CUP. - 3.
+West Side Flats The CA-UM district allows maximum heights of 65' without a CUP, while the underlying zoning of T3M (West Side Flats Master Plan) allows building heights of 75' as-of-right and up to 90' with a CUP. - 4.
+Pig's Eye The area just northwest of Pig's Eye Lake is designated as CA-ROS in the Rules, but industrial on the City's Future Land Use Map.
 Further, the CA-ROS district allows maximum heights of 35' and the CA-UM district allows maximum heights greater than 65' with a CUP, while the underlying zoning, I3 Restricted Industrial, allows heights of 75' as-of-right, with the option to go higher with greater setbacks.